Jon Lindsay (musician): Music career

-Other works
+Justin Gerber for Consequence Of Sound wrote, "The opening track is terrific.
+Lindsay released an EP in 2009, but “End Times” plays as an honest-to-goodness introduction.
+Nostalgic without being sticky-sweet or reaching “sad bastard” status, Lindsay connects with his audience very well.
+“My Blue Angels” is power-pop at its finest, with driving percussion anchoring the catchy chorus."

 Following Escape, Lindsay toured the US for most of 2011, both solo and with his backing band.
 He also signed a music publishing deal with North Star Media, performed at several festivals, and began preparations for his next releases: the EP Could It Be Christmas?, which has a loose holiday theme (November 29, 2011); Rumormill, the debut LP of Lindsay's side project The Catch Fire (No More Fake Labels, December 6, 2011).

 Lindsay's LP Summer Wilderness Program was released on June 26, 2012.
 The music video for the album's third single “Oceans More” used 3-D information captured through the Microsoft Kinect.

 Lindsay performed a Daytrotter Session on January 27, 2012, and a second Daytrotter Session on November 15, 2013.

 On October 26, 2015, The Indy Weekly premiered "All Them Houses", the first single from Lindsay's Cities & Schools LP.
 The track was released digitally on November 6, 2015.
 On November 24, 2015, Paste Magazine premiered "Lifer", the second single from the Cities LP.
 The Cities & Schools LP was released on June 10, 2016.
 The record received the support of both full-band and solo US and European tour dates.
 Big Takeover premiered the video for "Little Queen Drum Machine" on June 26, 2016.